Published:

 In This Article

-According to Housing Wire, the Mortgage Bankers Association’s Mortgage Credit Availability Index (MCAI) increased by 1% to 126.0 in February 2022.
+According to the Mortgage Bankers Association, the Mortgage Credit Availability Index (MCAI) increased by 0.1% to 108.0 in May 2026.
 An increase in the MCAI means that lending standards are loosening, while a decrease means credit is tightening.

 This information is focused on conventional conforming loans, in particular.
 Here’s what those two terms mean: